 Travel in the desert takes careful planning to ensure an ample water supply.
-Logistics staff place water and food caches around the park to enable extended backcountry travel in this unique wilderness.
-The maximum time a group would travel between caches is 2 1⁄2 days.
+OBCA logistics staff place water and food caches around the park to enable extended backcountry travel in this unique environment.
+The maximum time a group would travel between caches is 2 to 2 1⁄2 days.